How does this medicine work?

 What are the side effects?

 The main side effect of warfarin is bleeding.
 This is why it must be monitored carefully.
-Have your child's blood tests done regularly, as directed by the doctor.
+Have your child's blood tests done regularly, as directed by the provider.

 * Ways to prevent bleeding are: